ITI-THM/LibreCNC/README.md

 LibreCNC is a 100% open source circuit board repository for stepper driver powered CNC Machines of any kind.
 The circuit boards are designed to be modular with documented interfaces in between the boards.

+Please check the [Success Stories](./Success%20Stories/) for a reference on how these boards can be used.

 ![connected_birdview](images/connected_birdview.png)

 ![connected_top](images/connected_top.png)